JHebenstreit48/awesome-vehicle-generator/README.md

 ## Contributions

-Starter code included with the module 8 challenge.
+Starter code included with the module 8 challenge is included in the files.

 I reviewed these resources while working on the project: https://www.w3schools.com/js/js_object_accessors.asp,